sorah/clarion/README.md

 Any software/scripts want to perform 2FA _(app)_ creates _a request_ on Clarion.
 Then _app_ requests user to visit a request specific path on Clarion.
 Clarion then performs 2FA on behalf of _app,_ and finally returns an authentication result to _app._

-Clarion also provides a way to retrieve user's U2F keyhandle and public key.
+Clarion also provides a way to retrieve user's key handle and public key.

-Note that Clarion itself doesn't manage users' keyhandle and public key.
+Note that Clarion itself doesn't manage users' key handle and public key.
 User information should be provided every time when requesting authentication.

 ## Set up